Reviews You Can Rely On

 Expensive

 When Kuat released the Piston Pro X, it set a new standard for hitch racks and also set a new high price point.
-Building on the solid construction and excellent design of their flagship hitch rack, they aimed to create a more affordable version of the rack, so they nixed the Kashima-coated pistons, fancy powder coat, and LED tail lights.
-The Piston Pro, like its inspiration, only touches your bike's tires and uses the simplest and most effective way to carry a bike - the tire-hold load arms, they're even compatible with fenders using a strap (available separately).
+Building on the solid construction and excellent design of their flagship hitch rack, they set out to create a less pricey version of the rack, so they nixed the Kashima-coated pistons, fancy powder coat, and LED tail lights.
+The Piston Pro, like its inspiration, only touches your bike's tires and uses the simplest and most effective way to carry a bike - the tire-hold load arms; they're even compatible with fenders using a strap (available separately).
 With wide tire fitment, a high weight limit, and tool-free adjustability, this rack offers loads of versatility.
-It's certainly expensive, but its top-notch security, excellent durability, and the super-easy loading experience make it a clear winner.
-We have many alternatives in this review but this rack is functionally superior to almost every one of them.
+It's certainly expensive, but its top-notch security, excellent durability, and super-easy loading experience make it a clear winner.
+We have many alternatives in this review, but this rack is functionally superior to almost every one of them.
 Unlike the Thule T2 Pro XTR, this rack features all-metal construction and a durable powder coat finish.
-It may cost a bit more but plan to get a decade out of this investment.
+It may cost a bit more, but plan to get a decade out of this investment.

-Long-Term Thoughts: We came back to this review to double down on this being the best overall hitch rack.
-We've put thousands of miles on this rack (and purchased several more) since writing the review, and they continues to impress us.
-Riding with friends, you'll often hear them remark, “That's it, that's all it takes to load your bike?”
+Long-Term Thoughts: We returned to this review to double down on this being the best overall hitch rack.
+We've put thousands of miles on this rack (and purchased several more) since writing the review, and they continue to impress us.
+Riding with friends, you'll often hear them remark, “Dude, that's it, that's all it takes to load your bike!?”
 As a bicycle industry veteran and paid critic of bikes and cycling gear, our lead tester remarked, "It's easy to be critical of how something coulda or shoulda been made better, but this thing is pretty much perfect.

 Read more: Kuat Piston Pro review